-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 This is going to be the foundation of our application.

-First, we indicate that we are going to use strict mode, which is a common practice when using the Hapi.js framework.
+First, we indicate that we’re going to use strict mode, which is a common practice when using the Hapi.js framework.

 Next, we include our dependencies and instantiate a new server object where we set the connection port to

-Our first route for our server will work as a test to see if everything is working, so a ‘Hello, world!’ message is enough for us.
+Our first route for our server will work as a test to see if everything is working, so a “Hello, world!” message is enough for us.
 In each route, we have to define the HTTP method and path (URL) that it will respond to, and a handler, which is a function that will process the HTTP request.
 The handler function can take two arguments:

 request and

-reply.
+h.
 The first one contains information about the HTTP call, and the second will provide us with methods to handle our response to that call.

 Finally, we start our server with the